Current Hobbies & Interests

-On a nice summer day (or not so nice on a BACA run) you will see me out on my Harley (2012 Red Harley Classic or a 2012 Black Harley Trike) I have ridden a motor bike since I was 13 but had to wait till I was 50 before I graduated to a Harley.
-I have another in the garage that I ride occasionally 1987 Yamaha Virago 535.
-Now a classic and still in pristine condition.
+On a nice summer day (or not so nice on a BACA run) you will see me out on my Harley (2012 Red Harley Classic or a 2012 Black Harley Trike) Now a 2017 Grey Harley Trike.
+I have ridden a motor bike since I was 13 but had to wait till I was 50 before I graduated to a Harley.

 Then there is travelling in my RV with a car and bike behind in a trailer.
 The only way to go.